GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Creeping Death: mobs on which it procs remain affected by their natural status resistance
 - Empathic Resolve: refreshed every time you heal a player
 - Focus: stays proc'ed when reloading or unscoping for less than a second. doesn't proc with the Big Horn, Capacitor or TAC-50 as these have variable scopes
+- Glass Cannon: also affects how much damage your shield is taking (TODO: check with other skills)
-- Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA
+- Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA. calculated on a per-pellet basis for shotguns, therefore making them reach the damage cap with a single kill of any other weapon. isn't affected by damage drop-off
 - Intimidate: proc'ed by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
 - Kinetic Momentum: half of the stacks are lost upon using a chem launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
+- Leadership: procs when interrupting the end of a cover to cover by deploying a shield
 - Tag Team: proc'ed by the Jammer pulse and the Deflector shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
 - Vigilance: stays proc'ed when your base armor remains untouched (like with a shield or bonus armor)